baoduy/hbd.astro-paper/src/content/blog/ks-install-cert-manager-free-ssl-kubernetes-cluster.md

                   number: 80
 ```

-> The certificate generated from `Let's Encrypt` has a validity of 90 days.
+> The certificate generated from `Let's Encrypt` has validity of 90 days.
 However, the `cert-manager` will automatically renew the certificate as it nears its expiration date.

 ## Verify application